dasuos/SecurityStuff/README.md

 ## Ransomware - ransomware
 **ransomware.py**
-- Demonstration of ransomware recursively iterating through a directory encrypting all files with a symmetric key, which is after encrypted with a public key
+- Ransomware recursively iterating through a directory encrypting all files with a symmetric key, which is after encrypted with a public key
 - For generating RSA private and public key, use for example: <code>openssl genrsa -out rsa_private.key 4096</code> and <code>openssl rsa -in rsa_pair.key -pubout -out rsa_public.key</code>
 - Use at your own risk